-The Energy Planner entity is similar to the Customer Energy Manager in the EN 50491-12 standard family.
-There is a single Energy Planner component for each AFM.
+The EnergyPlanner entity is similar to the Customer Energy Manager in the EN 50491-12 standard family.
+There is a single EnergyPlanner component for each AFM.
 It is responsible for: 1) aggregating and optimizing flexible assets within the consumer premises, 2) delivering baseline and flexibility forecast to Aggregation and Market interface, 3) reacting to price, incentive, and explicit control signals to maximize consumer benefits while meeting their preferences, and 4) informing each Controller about the flexible asset specific load profiles the asset should follow.
-The Energy Planner utilizes MPC based approach for optimizing the energy and flexibility management within consumer premises.
+The EnergyPlanner utilizes MPC based approach for optimizing the energy and flexibility management within consumer premises.

 There is a single Resource for each flexible asset (or logical group of flexible assets) within the consumer premises.
-Each controller is responsible for following the individual load plan provided by the Energy Planner.
+Each controller is responsible for following the individual load plan provided by the EnergyPlanner.
 In the current implementation, the whole consumer (i.e., people, building, flexible assets, local production) is represented as a single resource.
 The Resource class implements the controllers for each flexible asset.
 It also provides the EnergyPlanner with baseline and flexibility forecasts by acting as an interface to the Digital Twin Repository.
 The implementation of this class is consumer specific and only an abstract class (defining the interface) is implemented as part of the generic AFM library.
+The final version of the AFM includes Resource Managers for four types of resources: 1) hybrid heating system consisting of an exhaust air heat pump (deployed in the apartment building in the Finnish pilot), 2) water boiler(s) deployed for consumers in the Greek pilot, 3) air-to-water heating system (deployed in households in the Slovenian pilot), and 4) combined refrigeration and heating system (deployed in a supermarket in the Finnish pilot).

 In addition to the EnergyPlanner and Resource classes, the other main classes of the implementation include: The AFM class represents the whole Automated Flexibility Manager entity.
 To setup the AFM for a new consumer an instance of this class is created.
-The MqttInterface class implements the MQTT interface of the AFM module.
-The OperationTimer class represents timers that are used to synchronize the operation of the Energy Planner.
+The MqttInterface class implements the MQTT interface of the

+AFM module.
+The OperationTimer class represents timers that are used to synchronize the operation of the EnergyPlanner.

 AFM module is written in Python programming language.
 Data is primarily stored in DataFrame format form Pandas (McKinney, 2010) library.
 The MPC optimization, as well as some other data manipulation, is implemented using NumPy (Harris et al., 2020).
-Communication to other interfaces is done via MQTT protocol, a Python client is implemented by Eclipse Paho project8.
+Communication to other interfaces is done via MQTT protocol, a Python client is implemented by Eclipse Paho project.

-The revised prototype of the AFM component is described in more detail in D3.8 Revised Automated flexibility management module.
+The final version of the AFM component is described in more detail in D3.9 Final Automated flexibility management module.